 - the list size is configured large, and there are a lot of

 different visitors to the site.
 The reverse DNS lookup on each IP

-consuming.
+address is time-consuming.
 (Try reducing the list size).

 - there is a large and complex traffic profile.
 (Long lists are not

 handled as efficiently as may be desired).
 All the log files for a

 month are reprocessed each day, so this gets slower towards the end of

 the month.
 However previous months are not regenerated until next year.

 running in the early hours of the morning, or when the CPU load doesn't